AnshulJagotra/Airline-Flight-Delay-Analysis/README.md

 The goal of this project is to demonstrate data analysis and visualization skills using a dataset of airline flight routes.
 Due to the size of a typical flight delay dataset, this analysis is performed on a subset of the data or a similar publicly available dataset suitable for processing in a non-distributed environment like Google Colab.

-## Data Source

-The data used in this project is sourced from [Mention your data source here, e.g., OpenFlights.org or specify if a subset/sample was used].

 ## Technologies Used

 *   **Python:** Programming language for data analysis.